List of Marvel Comics characters: N: Pitt'o Nili

-Pitt'o Nili is a character appearing in American comic books involving Marvel Comics.
-The character, created by Brian Michael Bendis and Leinil Francis Yu, first appeared in Secret Invasion vol. 1 #1 (April 2008).
-He is a Skrull who impersonated Captain America (Steve Rogers) to the point of being brainwashed as per Veranke's orders.
-Nili and a Skrull group disguised as superheroes fake an escape to Earth to confuse the Avengers' splinter groups.
-Nili was exposed by poison darts deadly to Skrulls, and killed by Shanna the She-Devil and Ka-Zar.
+Pitt'o Nili is a Skrull who impersonated Captain America (Steve Rogers) to the point of being brainwashed as per Veranke's orders.
+Nili and a Skrull group disguised as superheroes fake an escape to Earth to confuse the Avengers' splinter groups where their ship crashed into the Savage Land.
+When confront Spider-Man and some of the Savage Land inhabitants, Nili is exposed by poison darts deadly to Skrulls and killed by Shanna the She-Devil and Ka-Zar.